matsengrp/phippery/docs/bkg-model.rst

 By default the ``phip-flow`` pipeline will run the `edgeR <https://doi.org/10.1093%2Fbioinformatics%2Fbtp616>`_ [#edgeR2010]_ workflow as described in the `Chen et al. 2022 <https://doi.org/10.1093/bioinformatics/btac555>`_ [#ChenBEER]_ paper.
-As an alternative option, we also provide a simpler Z-score method to evaluate the significance of peptide enrichment relative to background that was used in `Mina et al. 2019 <https://www.science.org/doi/10.1126/science.aay6485>`_ [#MinaMeasles]_.
+Optionally, we also provide a simpler Z-score method to evaluate the significance of peptide enrichment relative to background that was used in `Mina et al. 2019 <https://www.science.org/doi/10.1126/science.aay6485>`_ [#MinaMeasles]_.
+Each is described in greater detail below.
+Note that these workflows are not mutually exclusive, (i.e. do not overwrite the counts, cpm, or any other default/optional outputs from the pipeline.
+You may run none or all of the workflows in tandem, then do with the :ref:`combined results <sec_pipeline_outputs>` as you wish.

+.. _sec_edger:

 edgeR/BEER Method (default)
 ---------------------------
 `Chen et al. 2022 <https://doi.org/10.1093/bioinformatics/btac555>`_ adapts the `edgeR <https://doi.org/10.1093%2Fbioinformatics%2Fbtp616>`_ tool to compute fold-change with respect to mock-IP samples and p-values of peptide enrichment.
-Additionally, there is the `BEER (Bayesian Estimation Enrichment in R) method <https://bioconductor.org/packages/release/bioc/vignettes/beer/inst/doc/beer.html#beer-bayesian-estimation-enrichment-in-r>`_, which is statistically more powerful and may be better at identifying significantly enriched peptides with lower fold-changes.
+Optionally, you may run the `BEER (Bayesian Estimation Enrichment in R) method <https://bioconductor.org/packages/release/bioc/vignettes/beer/inst/doc/beer.html#beer-bayesian-estimation-enrichment-in-r>`_, which is statistically more powerful and may be better at identifying significantly enriched peptides with lower fold-changes.
 The trade-off for using the BEER method is longer run-time.